yogevyaya-dot/my-glossary/src/content/glossary/css.md

 **CSS** (Cascading Style Sheets) is the language we use to style an HTML document.
 CSS describes how HTML elements should be displayed on screen, paper, or in other media test.

 ## Key Concepts
 CSS saves a lot of work.
-It can control the layout of multiple web pages all at once.
+It can control the layout of multiple web pages all at once test.

 * **Selectors:** Patterns used to select the element(s) you want to style.
 * **Properties:** The specific aspect of the element you want to change (e.g., color, font-size).